 The Exhibitor chooses the exhibition space in the Declaration.

-The Organizer assigns the location of the exhibition area taking into account the order of Declarations, the design of the Fair space and the wishes of the Exhibitor, as far as its capabilities and organizational and technical conditions are concerned.
+The Organizer assigns the location of the exhibition area taking into account the order of Declarations, the design of the Fair space and the wishes of the Exhibitor, as far as its capabilities, availability and organizational and technical conditions are concerned.

 The Organizer has the right to change the location of the exhibition space, which does not constitute a change to the agreement for participation in the Fair and does not give rise to any claims on the part of the Exhibitor against the Organizer.
 The Organizer will inform about the change of the Exhibitor's exhibition space by e-mail to the e-mail address indicated by the Exhibitor in the Declaration.

-The organizer has the right to change the numbering of the exhibition space, which does not constitute a change to the agreement for participation in the Fair and does not result in claims against the Organizer.
-The Organizer will inform about the change of the numbering of the Exhibitor's exhibition space by e-mail to the e-mail address indicated by the Exhibitor in the Declaration.
+The organizer has the right to change the location, numbering of the exhibition space, which does not constitute a change to the agreement for participation in the Fair and does not result in claims against the Organizer.
+The Organizer will inform about the change of the location and/or the numbering of the Exhibitor's exhibition space by e-mail to the e-mail address indicated by the Exhibitor in the Declaration.

 The Exhibitor, if he wants to sell any products, is required to obtain the Organizer's written consent in this regard, as well as to have a cash register in accordance with the applicable regulations.